In search of the best hikes in France to explore? Look no further than these 10 exciting French hikes!

 Level of difficulty: Very difficult

 The GR20 hiking trail is one of the toughest long-distance hikes in Europe stretching along for around 180 kilometers / 112 miles.
+Forget renting a car in Corsica – see the island on foot!

 The legendary trail is very popular with advanced hikers and takes you through rocky hillsides and dramatic wild gorges.